-Headlight (If Equipped)
+Headlight (Single or Double) (If Equipped)

-The headlight is located on top of the handle panel and is automatically turned ON when the engine is started.
+The headlight is located on the front of the handle panel and is automatically turned ON when the engine is started.

 LED Light Bar (If Equipped)

 The LED headlight is located on top of the auger housing and is automatically turned ON when the engine is started.